 I will never tell you that your feelings are wrong or that you need to “suck it up.”
 That will simply never be the advice that I offer you.
 So, if you’re feeling hurt, lonely, disappointed, resentful, or any other emotion on Mother’s Day, allow yourself to process those feelings.

 But once you’ve processed them, I want you to choose to channel that energy elsewhere.
 Focus on making the most of the day with the one you love.
 Think about all of the fun you’ll have on your own special day celebrating.
-Call an important mother figure in your own life and acknowledge her.
+Call a stepmom friend or important mother figure in your own life and acknowledge her.

 Take back the power from the day and make it your own.
 You’re too important to be disappointed or hurt all day!
 You play an instrumental role in your family, sweet friend.
 Hold your head high, recognize your worth, and make the most of the day!